Freskoko/INF101_V2024_Notes/polymorphism.md

 # Polymorphism (interface)

-A class that takes on the role of several classes through inheritence (extends) or interface (implements) is an example of polymorphism (polymprhism = many forms)
+A class that takes on the role of several classes through inheritence (extends) or interface (implements) is an example of polymorphism (polymorphism = many forms)

 ```java
 interface CommandLineInterface {